Wen Jiao: Duan Pidi affiliation

-In 317, after Emperor Min had been captured by Han Zhao, Liu Kun, who had then lost Bing Province and was at the headquarters of Duan Pidi, the governor of You Province (幽州, modern Beijing, Tianjin, and northern Hebei), commissioned Wen Jiao to head to Jiankang to offer Sima Rui the Prince of Langye a petition to assume imperial title.
+In 317, after Emperor Min had been captured by Han-Zhao, Liu Kun, who had then lost Bing Province and was at the headquarters of Duan Pidi, the governor of You Province (幽州, modern Beijing, Tianjin, and northern Hebei), commissioned Wen Jiao to head to Jiankang to offer Sima Rui the Prince of Langye a petition to assume imperial title.
 Although his mother Lady Cui tried to stop him from leaving, he went anyway.
 Once Wen arrived in Jiankang, many of the Jin officials in the provisional capital, including Wang Dao, Zhou Yi (周顗), and Yu Liang were impressed by his talents and sought to befriend him.
 He sought to return north, but Sima Rui ordered him to stay.
 When Liu Kun was killed by Duan in 318 (after Duan became concerned that Liu, whose son Liu Qun (劉羣) had been captured by his rival for the Duan tribal leadership, Duan Mopei (段末柸), might betray him to rescue Liu Qun), Wen, having heard that his mother Lady Cui had also died in the interim, again sought to return north, but Sima Rui, who had by now taken the imperial title (as Emperor Yuan), ordered him to stay and further ordered him to serve in his administration.
 He became a friend and a trusted advisor of the crown prince, Emperor Yuan's son Sima Shao.
 When the warlord Wang Dun resisted Emperor Yuan and captured the capital Jiankang in 322, it was Wen who stopped Crown Prince Shao from taking the risky maneuver of engaging in a final confrontation with Wang.
 As the years went by, Wen became known for being a good judge of talent.

 Advisor to Emperor Ming

-After Emperor Yuan died in 323, Crown Prince Shao took the throne as Emperor Ming.
+After Emperor Yuan died in January 323, Crown Prince Shao took the throne as Emperor Ming.
 He continued to consult Wen on many important matters, and Wang Dun sought to stop that by forcing Wen to become an assistant of his.
 Once Wen arrived at Wang's camp, he pretended to submit to Wang, flattering him and giving him many practical suggestions.
 Wang came to believe he had won Wen over and, in 324, as he grew ill and pondered his next move, he sent Wen back to Jiankang as its mayor, so that Wen could watch the emperor's move.
 Instead, Wen revealed Wang's illness and plans to Emperor Ming, which helped lead to Wang's forces' defeat when they attacked the capital later that year.